 • $129,800 total

-The buyer in this case does have to realize that by raising the sales price by $19,000 and using 80% financing, they have raised their loan amount by $15,200, and subsequently this will mean a slightly higher monthly payment.
+The buyer in this case does have to realize that by raising the sales price by $19,000 and using 80% financing, they have raised their loan amount by $15,200.
+And subsequently this will mean a slightly higher monthly payment.
 So there is a cost to this strategy of saving your cash.
 Assuming a 4.625% interest rate it would mean a higher payment by about $78/month.

-For example, if you took a hypothetical 5% interest rate instead of a 4.625% interest rate you may get as much as a 1.50% lender credit, which is 1.50% of the loan amount.
+For example, if you took a hypothetical 5% interest rate instead of a 4.625% interest rate you may get as much as a 1.50% lender credit.
+This is 1.50% of the loan amount.
 Assuming some of the same numbers above and using a $630,000 sales price and a $504,000 loan amount, this means you’d get a lender credit of $7,560.
 The 0.375% higher interest rate would cost about $114/month more.
 So in this case, it is clearly more beneficial to build closing costs into the sales price and get the seller to do a seller credit, rather than pay a higher interest rate to get a lender credit.